-The Trust is a limited partner in the Alinda Infrastructure Parallel Fund IV, L.P. ("Alinda LP") Alinda Capital Partners LLC is the first infrastructure manager in the United States and one of the global pioneers in creating the asset class.
-The objective of Alinda LP expects long-term capital appreciation and current income by acquiring, holding, financing, refinancing and disposing of infrastructure investments and related assets.
-Alinda LP is expected to focus on teight to ten investments in transportation and logistics infrastructure, utility-related infrastructure and digital infrastructure located in North America (70%) and Europe (30%).
+The Trust is a limited partner in the Alinda LP.
+Alinda Capital Partners LLC is the first infrastructure manager in the United States and one of the global pioneers in creating the asset class.
+The objective of Alinda LP is long-term capital appreciation and current income by acquiring, holding, financing, refinancing and disposing of infrastructure investments and related assets.
+Alinda LP is expected to focus on four to five investments in transportation and logistics infrastructure, utility-related infrastructure and digital infrastructure located in North America (70%) and Europe (30%).

-Alinda LP has made three investments in North America one in transportation infrastructure, one in utility-related infrastructure and one in digital fiber network infrastructure.
-Alinda LP has produced a gross IRR of 49.1% since inception with an annual cash yield since inception of approximately 10.9%.
+Alinda LP has made four investments in North America; one in transportation infrastructure, one in utility-related infrastructure, one in digital fiber network infrastructure and one in marine transport.
+Alinda LP has produced a net IRR of 24.8% since inception with an annual cash yield since inception of approximately 11.1%.
 Investments are held initially at cost and are subsequently measured at fair value primarily by using discount cash flow models.